LemmenAid/hooked-on-fish/README.md

 ### E-commerce Business Model

 Hooked on Fish operates on a Business-to-Customer (B2C) model, selling freshly caught seafood directly to individual customers.
-The focus is on simple, one-time transactions without the need for subscriptions.

-The website is still in its early development stages but already includes a newsletter system and social media integration to support marketing efforts.

-Social media, particularly platforms like Facebook, plays a key role in building a community around the business and increasing site traffic.
-Meanwhile, the Fisherman’s Friends newsletter keeps customers informed about fresh catches, special offers, market days, and other updates.
+The primary goal of the business is to provide high-quality, sustainably sourced seafood while fbuilding a direct connection between the customer and the local fishing industry.

+To achieve this, the business relies on a multi-channel approach, integrating social media engagement, SEO optimization, and word-of-mouth marketing to drive traffic and build a loyal customer base.
+Platforms like Instagram and Facebook serve as key tools for showcasing daily catches, behind-the-scenes content, and engaging with the community.
+Additionally, the Fisherman’s Friends newsletter keeps customers informed about seasonal offerings, market appearances, and exclusive deals, reinforcing brand loyalty.

+By emphasizing sustainability, quality, and transparency, Hooked on Fish positions itself as a trusted source for fresh seafood in the local market, distinguishing itself from larger, less personalized competitors.

+Target Audience:
+- Locals in Connemara and Galway looking for fresh, high-quality seafood.
+- Health-conscious individuals and foodies interested in sustainable, authentic food options.
+- Tourists seeking unique local experiences.

+Needs:
+- Easy access to fresh, locally caught seafood.
+- Confidence in the sustainability and authenticity of the product.

+Marketing Goals:
+- Build brand awareness in the local community.
+- Drive traffic to the website and encourage newsletter sign-ups.
+- Increase direct sales through online orders and social media engagement.
+- Establish a loyal customer base through storytelling and consistent quality.

 ***

+### Marketing Strategies

-### Search Engine Optimization (SEO) & Social Media Marketing
+#### Search Engine Optimization (SEO)
+SEO will help attract users searching for fresh seafood or sustainable fishing businesses online.

+- Optimize keywords like:
+     - Short-tail: "local seafood," "sustainable fish," "fresh seafood Galway."
+     - Long-tail: "daily fresh seafood delivery Connemara," "where to buy sushi-grade fish in Ireland."

+- Local SEO:
+     - List the business on Google My Business.
+     - Encourage customers to leave reviews on Google Maps and other platforms.

 I’ve selected relevant keywords to improve search engine visibility and help users find Hooked on Fish more easily.
 These include a mix of short-tail (head terms) keywords for broad searches and long-tail keywords for more specific queries.